Investing Investing Basics

 However, there are online auction houses like Artfinder and Society6 that can also provide you with access to artwork, particularly if you’re looking for something a little less well-known.

 When investing in art, it’s important to understand that the price the item sells for, known as the hammer price, isn’t the only cost.
-When you buy art at auction, you also end up paying a buyer’s premium in many cases.
+When you buy art at auction, you also pay a buyer’s premium in many cases.
 At places like Sotheby’s and Christie’s this can be as much as 30% of the hammer price.
 If you want to become an art investor, then be prepared for that sticker shock.

 Art galleries